 Social self-care can help us to create a sense of connection, belonging and a meaningful support system.

-Create a virtual club.
-Gather your friends (virtually) to enjoy hobbies together!
+Stay connected.
+Gather your friends to enjoy hobbies together!
 Consider starting a book club, discussing your favorite TV shows, hosting gaming tournaments, sharing recipes or creating challenges.
-Whatever you and your friends are into, explore ways to enjoy those activities together virtually.
+Whatever you and your friends are into, explore ways to enjoy those activities together, both in-person and virtually.

 Schedule a weekly chat.
-Schedule a weekly chat with friends or family to catch up.
+Schedule a weekly chat with friends or family to catch up or check in.
 You can also try different activities to keep your calls fun and engaging.
 Consider doing a paint and sip at home or cook a meal together.

 It’s okay to say no. While it’s important to stay connected and keep in touch, it can also feel overwhelming at times.
 Remember that you don’t have to say yes to every request for your time.
 Saying no to things can help us safeguard our time, conserve our energy and focus on things that we really want to do.